gubaruch/Data-mesh-util/README.md

 go to the AWS producer account

-download the datasets from : https://github.com/gubaruch/Data-mesh-util/tree/mainline/workshop
+in the search bar ,search for *cloudshell* and select it .

+once the shell is ready , create an s3 bucket by running the following command:

+`aws s3 mb --bucket_name`

+make sure you are creating a bucket fith a unique name like TLC303_<account_id)

+once done , we can download the datasets and the datasets directory strcuture into that s3 bucker which you have created.

+enter the following command:

+`aws s3 cp s3://tlc303datasets  s3://<your_bucket_name> --recursive`

-create an S3 bucket and upload the 3 datasets , you should have the following folder structure :
+you should have the following folder structure :

 ![](https://github.com/gubaruch/TLC303_reinvent2021/blob/main/doc/image(17).png)